smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 }
 ```

-### elastic.demo.openk9.local
+### Expose using ingress

 If you want to expose ElasticSearch outside Kubernetes you need to configure an **Ingress**,
 preferably in https.
-The chart allows me to do this using "nginx-controller" as a backend while my K3s cluster has "traefik".
+The chart allows me to do this using *nginx-controller* as a backend while my K3s cluster has *traefik*.

 Create Ingress